 The politics of selling the label in the 1990s were complex.
 After the shift north Flying Nun required funds, so Roger Shepherd signed a local distribution deal with WEA.
-That arrangement was replaced by a deal with Australian label Mushroom Records, who bought 50% of Flying Nun in 1990, looking for what Metro’s Garth Cartwright called “new blood”.
+That arrangement was replaced by a deal with Australian label Mushroom Records, who, after negotiations driven in large part by expat New Zealander Simon Baeyertz, bought 50% of Flying Nun in 1990, looking for what Metro’s Garth Cartwright called “new blood”.
 A number of artists were culled from Flying Nun’s roster in favour of more commercial, profitable musicians, and new acts that reflected the new direction were signed.
 There was some unease, as a select few bands received the lion’s share of funds.

 Roi Colbert explains this frustration.
 “There was a feeling The Chills were using up much of the money the bands on the periphery used to get to make records.”
 However, Colbert adds, “Flying Nun’s investment in The Chills as the band most likely to break through globally and help everyone was completely understandable.”

 Dunedin label Xpressway Records began to represent a number of former Flying Nun artists, and label founder Bruce Russell explained the situation to Wendy Yee at Kahoutek fanzine.
 “I see Flying Nun’s role now as the cadet branch, the cubs to the Mushroom scouts.
 The relationship between Xpressway and Flying Nun is that … a lot of the people we’re dealing with have been, and in some cases still are, Flying Nun artists.
 The relationship is fairly limited.”